xueshenfec/php2650_project/php2650_proj.md

 with each split.
 The process is repeated recursively for each subsequent node [2,3].

-A good node segmentation can maximize the survival difference between the offspring.
+A good node split can maximize the survival difference between different children nodes.
 The optimal split for a node can be found by searching all possible x variables and split values c and selecting the x and c that maximize the survival difference.
 By maximizing survival differences, trees separate out different situations.
 Eventually, as the